Tianscar/Tianscar/README.txt

 Refused to use Windows for several years, without any reason Dislike .NET, although used to write some code in C# & Visual Basic .NET

-To contact me, E-mail to tianscar@protonmail.com or add Tianscar#8906 on Discord!
+To contact me, E-mail to tianscar@protonmail.com or send messages to Tianscar#8906 on Discord!